-London left behind a mommy and daddy who ache to hold her close, a big brother who can only imagine what his sister would be like, loving grandparents, great-grandparents, aunts, uncles, cousins, and friends.
-Now, she even has a little brother who – I’m sure – she would be bossing around if she were here!
-Although our pain is great, we have been blessed beyond measure through the life and death of our daughter.
+London left behind a mommy and daddy who ache to hold her close and a big brother who can only imagine what his sister would be like.
+Now, she even has a little brother who – I’m sure – she would be bossing around if she were here! :) Although our pain is great, we have been blessed beyond measure through the life and death of our daughter.